Dental Bonding

 Orthodontic Treatment: If your teeth are misaligned or crooked, orthodontic treatment such as braces or transparent aligners (e.g., Invisalign) may be prescribed to correct them and improve overall bite alignment.

 Teeth Whitening: Teeth whitening procedures can help to brighten and lighten the color of stained or discolored teeth.
-This may be a viable alternative to dental bonding for anyone looking to improve the appearance of their smile owing to tooth discolouration.
+This may be a viable alternative for anyone looking to improve the appearance of their smile owing to tooth discolouration.

 Dental implants are artificial tooth roots surgically implanted into the jawbone to support replacement teeth (crowns or bridges).
-They are frequently used to replace lost teeth and can give a more permanent option than dental bonding for restoring function and aesthetics.
+They are frequently used to replace lost teeth and can give a more permanent option for restoring function and aesthetics.

 Dental Fillings: Dental fillings composed of composite resin, amalgam, or other materials can be used to restore the structure and function of a tooth with tiny cavities or decay.